 Prior to working as a counsellor, I worked in the not for profit sector helping those experiencing homelessness, unemployment, family issues and involvement with the criminal justice system.

 I hold an MSc in Therapeutic Counselling from the University of Greenwich.
-I also hold a Bachelor of Social Work from Monash University, Australia.
+I recently completed the Tavistock and Portman NHS Foundation Trust course in Understanding Adolescent Development, and hold a Bachelor of Social Work from Monash University, Australia.

 Areas of counselling I deal with